matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 LogAggregator
 =============

-Contains methods that aggregates log data (visits, actions, conversions, ecommerce).
+Contains methods that calculate metrics by aggregating log data (visits, actions, conversions, ecommerce items).

-Plugin [Plugin\Archiver](/api-reference/Piwik/Plugin/Archiver) descendants can use the methods in this class to aggregate data in the log tables without creating their own SQL queries.
+You can use the methods in this class within [Archiver](/api-reference/Piwik/Plugin/Archiver) descendants to aggregate log data without having to write SQL queries.

-### Aggregation Principles
+### Aggregation Dimension

-**Dimensions**

-Every aggregation method aggregates rows in a specific table.
-The rows that are aggregated together are chosen by **_dimensions_** that you specify.
+All aggregation methods accept a **dimension** parameter.
+These parameters are important as they control how rows in a table are aggregated together.

-A **_dimension_** is a table column.
-In aggregation methods, rows that have the same values for the specified dimensions are aggregated together.
-Using dimensions you can calculate metrics for an entity (visits, actions, etc.) based on the values of one or more of the entity's properties.
+A **_dimension_** is just a table column.
+Rows that have the same values for these columns are aggregated together.
+The result of these aggregations is a set of metrics for every recorded value of a **dimension**.

 _Note: A dimension is essentially the same as a **GROUP BY** field._